CryptedNanomate/Depth/README.md

 TODO LIST:
 1: Add the feature - AddressOfEntryPointHijack
-2: Make the Try statement in decr function fails on purpose, decrypt the payload inside catch statement to evade defender more.
+2: Make the Try statement in decr function fails on purpose, decrypt the payload inside catch statement to evade defender more. - Done
 3: Loop thru all proceses with CreateToolhelp32Snapshot
 4: SIgn the executable with stolen signature of regular .exe.
 5: CORRECT THE PROGRAM NOT TO USE VIRTUALPROTECT AT ALL!!